-Treatment for back pain does not end with a handful of chiropractic visits however.
-In order to reduce your chances of experiencing back pain in the future you will have start to stretches and exercises that will add strength, flexibility and stability to your back.
+Treatment for back pain does not end with a handful of chiropractic visits, however.
+In order to reduce your chances of experiencing back pain in the future, you will have started to stretches and exercises that will add strength, flexibility, and stability to your back.

 Rowing ↑ exercises ↑ help develop strength between the shoulder blades.
 When these muscles are weak the shoulders round forward and the head shifts forward.